 Air Purifiers: A Simple Guide

 Are you looking to beat allergies or dust?
-Or maybe you want to reduce secondhand smoke in your apartment.
-Whatever the case is, you’ve come to the right place.
+Or maybe you want to reduce secondhand smoke in your apartment?
+Whatever the case, you’ve come to the right place.

-According to the World Health Organization, more than 4 million people die each year from indoor air pollution.
+According to the World Health Organization, more than 4 million people die yearly from indoor air pollution.
 Smoking or being exposed to secondhand smoke contributes to many of these cases.
-That’s why it may be a good idea to invest in an air purifier for smoke removal.
+Investing in an air purifier for smoke removal may be a good idea.

 Air Purifiers: A Simple Guide